Unilateral attempts to change Line of Actual Control won't be countenanced: EAM Jaishankar | Law-Order

 - India

-India has been very clear and effective in ensuring that no unilateral attempt to change the Line of Actual Control (LAC) will be countenanced by it, External Affairs Minister S Jaishankar said on Tuesday.
+External Affairs Minister S Jaishankar on Tuesday took a strong stance on the Indo-China border issue by saying that any unilateral attempt to change the Line of Actual Control (LAC) will not be ''countenanced'' by India.

+Jaishankar said efforts were on to resolve the boundary issues between the two countries through discussions involving their military commanders and diplomats.

 The Union minister's response came while answering a query seeking the Indian government's official position with regard to former Congress chief Rahul Gandhi's tweet claiming that there was ''increasing Chinese infiltration'' into Indian territory.